CS Sprint Management

 - Communication consistency.
 This helps us ensure that we're utilizing GitLab for all our processes and leveraging handbook-first evolution.

 The sprint update recording is uploaded to DoubleGDP's YouTube channel.
-The video should be added to the sprints playlist: "Progress Updates yyyy-mm-dd".
+The video should have the CSM's name suffixed and should be added to the sprints playlist: "Progress Updates yyyy-mm-dd".